Idli (1 Piece)

 Stay Hydrated

-Drink water before and after your meal.
-This can aid in digestion and help manage your blood sugar levels.
+Drink plenty of water before and after your meal.
+Staying hydrated can help regulate blood glucose levels.

-Keep track of your blood sugar levels, especially after meals, to understand how your body responds to different foods and adjust accordingly.
+Keep track of your blood sugar levels regularly to understand how different foods affect your glucose levels and adjust your diet accordingly.

 metabolic